TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          included.
 Extensive usage might cause huge numbers of temporary files to be created.
 See ->if for details.

+         **.integrity:** (Since TYPO3 7.3) Adds the integrity attribute to the script element to let browsers ensure subresource integrity.
+Useful in hosting scenarios with resources externalized to CDN's.
+See `SRI <http://www.w3.org/TR/SRI/>`_ for more details.
+Integrity hashes may be generated using `<https://srihash.org/>`_.

          **Example:** ::

             includeJSLibs.twitter = http://twitter.com/javascripts/blogger.js
             includeJSLibs.twitter.external = 1
+            includeJSLibs.twitter.integrity = sha256-C6CB9UYIS9UJeqinPHWTHVqh/E1uhG5Twh+Y5qFQmYg=